ArberSephirotheca/DirectXShaderCompiler/tools/clang/tools/dxc-fuzzer/proof/MiniHLSL_Formal_Specification.md

 - All threads in the threadgroup must reach the barrier (a happens-before edge is established)

 **Atomic Operations**:
-- `sharedAtomicAdd` and similar operations provide atomic read-modify-write semantics
+- `InterlockedAdd` and similar operations provide atomic read-modify-write semantics
 - Multiple concurrent atomic operations to the same location are serialized

 #### 5.4.5 Control Flow Constraints